IARAN Fellowship Programme

 Leonie works as a Technical Advisor in the Anticipation team of the Start Network which forecasts, funds, and mitigates predictable disasters around the world.
 Leonie's role centres on growing networks of pre-emptive thinkers at national, regional and global levels.
 Previously, Leonie worked for us as our Communications Officer.

 Based in Stockholm, Jade works at Save the Children as their Chief Analyst.
-In this role she coordinates their network of Regional Analysts and leads discussions on minimum standards to provide quality contextual analysis.
-Jade also heads up their Context Analysis and Foresight Unit and from 2015-2017 was the IARAN's Asia Analyst.
+In this role she coordinates the organization’s network of Regional Analysts (the Context Analysis and Foresight Unit) and leads discussions on minimum standards for quality contextual analysis.
+From 2015-2017 Jade was the IARAN's Asia Analyst.

 DR PHIL CONNORS